Classic musicals, West End hits, bold new works and movie adaptations like 'Frozen' and 'Mean Girls' are among the anticipated debuts.

 Opening: March 15

-Jessie Mueller, Joshua Henry and Renee Fleming star in this revival of the classic Rodgers and Hammerstein musical, directed by Jack O'Brien and choreographed by New York City Ballet resident Justin Peck.
+Jessie Mueller, Joshua Henry, Renee Fleming and Lindsay Mendez star in this revival of the classic Rodgers and Hammerstein musical, directed by Jack O'Brien and choreographed by New York City Ballet resident Justin Peck.
 One of the most complex and darkest works in the R&H canon, the show centers on a New England mill worker who falls for and marries a hot-tempered carnival barker with stormy results.

 Opening: March 23